aws-samples/serverless-patterns/das-lambda-java-sam/README.md

 ```

-## Pre-requisites to Deploy the sample Lambda function
+## Step 7 - Pre-requisites to Deploy the sample Lambda function

 ### If you want to understand and deploy the Lambda function yourself

-If you do not want to build and deploy the lambda function yourself, you can jump to the step - "Generate Database Activity"
+If you do not want to build and deploy the lambda function yourself, you can jump to the step - "Step 8 - Generate Database Activity"

 If you are interested to understand more details of how the lambda function was built and deployed, or if you want to do it yourself, read the below sections before the "Generate Database Activity" step